-Evaluation Criteria (35 Marks)
+Evaluation Criteria (40 Marks)

-- 1. Identify the community's goal for their health issue and evaluate the appropriateness of their corresponding health action strategies (5 marks). - 2.
-Discuss links between your community's values/motivating forces and the health action strategies that were decided upon by the group (10 marks). - -What are the motivating forces and values underlying the group's desire to work towards this health issue? ie. what values does the group have regarding health and wellness?
+- 1. Identify the community's goal for their health issue (3 marks). - 2.
+Discuss links between your community's values/motivating forces and their health issue/goal and the new strategies (10 marks). - -What are the motivating forces and values underlying the group's desire to work towards this health issue? ie. what values does the group have regarding health and wellness?
 What about values related to working as a group, working collectively on an issue (ecofemminism)?
 As well, are there values that relate to empowerment by attempting to create change, (social critical theory), or on the other hand, does the group reflect more of a fatalistic attitude "why bother, this isn't going to work?"
-Do the strategies reflect/target the "larger" influences (social, political, economic, cultural, physical contexts), or are they more of an individual focus without consideration of the larger context.
-Overall, you are analyzing the appropriateness of the selected health action strategies in relation to the group's values and motivating forces.

-- 3. Critically reflect on the possible consequences of the health action strategies (12 marks). - -You could discuss, if appropriate, the potential outcome of partnerships with other agencies.
+Overall, you are analyzing the appropriateness of the selected health action strategies in relation to the group's values and motivating forces. - 3.
+Critically reflect on the possible consequences of the health action strategies (10 marks). - -You could discuss, if appropriate, the potential outcome of partnerships with other agencies.
 Consider what community resources may be involved.
 If partnerships with other agencies do not apply, think about the outcome of the group forming an informal partnership/a renewed commitment amongst its members.
 Would there be outcomes for the larger community? the marginalized?
 Note: you can mention outcomes that relate to individual members of the group, but keep this to a minimum.
 The focus, and this is where marks will be given, is on the collective outcome.
 Furthermore, have the group analyze the social, political, economic, physical, cultural, temporal influences that could disrupt the proposed health action strategies.
 Note: not all contextual influences will apply to your community. - 4.)
-Discuss how participation in Nursing 7100/8800 has impacted on your nursing practice in general (5 marks). - 5.)
+Summarize what went well, what did not go well in working with your group and upon reflection, identify changes you would make (7 marks). - 5.)
+Discuss how participation in Nursing 7100/8800 has impacted on your nursing practice in general (7 marks). - 6.)
 Use APA format (3 marks).

-■ IN CONCLUSION
+V IN CONCLUSION